cj-praveen/YouTube-Music-API/README.md

 *Copyright (c) 2020 - present, Sijey.
 All rights reserved.*

-This Python Package is licensed under the [MIT License](https://mit-license.org/).
+This Python Package is officially hosted in [PyPI](https://pypi.org/project/YouTubeMusicAPI/), [GitHub](https://github.com/sijey-praveen/YouTube-Music-API) by the Author and licensed under the [MIT License](https://mit-license.org/).